Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices/index.md

 # Multidimensional Indices

-Unlike [integers](../integer-indices.md) and [slices](../slices.md), which not
-only work on NumPy arrays but also on built-in Python sequence types such as `list`, `tuple`, and `str`, the remaining index types do not work at all on built-in sequence types.
-For example, if you try to use one of the index types described on this page on a `list`, you will get an `IndexError` The semantics of these indices are defined by the NumPy library, not the Python language.
+This section of the indexing guide deals with indices that only operate on NumPy arrays.
+Unlike [integers](../integer-indices.md) and [slices](../slices.md), which also work on built-in Python sequence types such as `list`, `tuple`, and `str`, the remaining index types do not work at all on built-in sequence types.
+For example, if you try to use a [tuple index](tuples.md) on a `list`, you will get an `IndexError` The semantics of these indices are defined by the NumPy library, not the Python language.

 To begin, we should be sure we understand what an array is: